psychemedia/middle-english-romances/sir-amadace.md

 Ye ar lyle in poynte to apyll j .

 He lygges or long on here.
-Dame, what maner mon was he ?"
+Dame, what maner mon was he?"
 " A marchande, sir, of this cuntre,

 And had greyt rentes be yere.